 Does cluster picking always beat batch picking on labor?

 No. If batching lets you convert hundreds of “each” picks into a handful of case picks, it can win handily.
-But you must include sort labor and depreciation when you do the math.
+But you must include labor and depreciation when you do the math.
+Also, factor that travel time can exceed 50% of an order-picker’s tour, so if batching materially cuts repeats to the same slot, the travel savings can dominate.

 How to find break-even volume?